 All of our cable sets above will be delivered as separate cables of identical length.
 However, if you prefer cables which are grouped together in a common jacket, we also offer Techflex, a black plastic braided covering similar to a "finger trap," for cables up to 12 feet in length.
 Techflex adds one dollar per foot to the cost of any cable assembly above.

-Select the length you need, and any applicable options, below, hit the "calculate" button, and the price will appear to the right.
+Select the length you need and any applicable options below; hit the "calculate" button, and the price will appear to the right.
 To purchase, click "Add to Cart."
 PLEASE NOTE: the ".1" channel in a surround system is a full-fledged, albeit restricted bandwidth, channel; accordingly, if you need to carry all the channels for 5.1 audio, for example, that requires a six-channel, not a five-channel, cable set.
-If you'd like to view a list of the prices for these cables in a variety of sample lengths, see our five, six, seven or eight channel price tables.